Mason Stockstill Mason Stockstill

 Ep.
 03: Dan Eastman

 We were joined by author and poet Dan Eastman for a discussion about confessional poetry, second-person POV, and the best memes.
 I ask you: should poems mention Facebook?
-P.S.
-We didn’t even have a name for the podcast yet when we recorded this one.
+Still waiting on our podcast name during this episode.
+Nice of Dan to not make fun of us for this.

 We were joined by author and poet Dan Eastman for a discussion about confessional poetry, second-person POV, and the best memes.
 I ask you: should poems mention Facebook?
-P.S.
-We didn’t even have a name for the podcast yet when we recorded this one.
+Still waiting on our podcast name during this episode.
+Nice of Dan to not make fun of us for this.

 Dan Eastman is the author of Watertown and the second-person POV story “Parris Enflames.”